SixArm/project-management-checklist/README.md

 * Create a domain model.

+* Create style guide.
+(Versioned and in central location)

 ## Coding

 * Create a coding style guide.
 For example, one way is to create demonstration source code with embedded annotations, to show developers how to create classes, frameworks, modules, feature toggles, metrics, analytics, etc.

 * Create a "Hello World" app.
 The goal of the app is to prove it's runnable.
 Stand it up.
-Do the same with any of the related requirements, such as a "Hello World" database, a "Hello World" API gateway, etc.
+Do the same with any of the related requirements, such as a "Hello World" database, a "Hello World" API gateway, etc. Ensure a new teammate can load it, run it, change it, and deploy it into production.

 * Regularly groom the code to ensure it is idiomatic.
 If it's not, then fix it.
 This is especially important on projects where team members are new to the coding language and/or the coding tooling.

 * Create a plan for handling "tech debt".
-Distinguish between true tech debt (e.g. we're using a free trial license that will expire in 30 days) versus false tech debt (e.g. we're writing sub-par code and sometime in the future we'll clean it up).
+Distinguish between true tech debt (e.g. we're using a free trial license that will expire in 30 days, or software that is too outdated) versus false tech debt (e.g. we're writing sub-par code and sometime in the future we'll clean it up, or we're cutting corners here deliberately).
 Document the debt in the source code repository so it lives with the code.

 * Decide on team work practices.
-For example, pair programming (e.g. when do people pair, how often, why), remote working, expectations for rush work, etc.
+For example, pair programming (e.g. when do people pair, how often, why), remote working, expectations for rush work, how to prioritize requests, how to triage issues, and what "done" means.

 * Decide on a general approach for code overlaps.
 For example, Rails uses the ActiveRecord pattern to essentially provide complete code overlap between a model and its storage.
 For example, a more-complex project may have separate classes for view models, business logic models, and data storage models.